anvk/Pine/README.md

 #### Route object

 > Object which sets route rules(URLs) for the webservice.
 Its properties are described below.
-NOTE: extra properties could be specified and used in `proccessRequest()` callback
+NOTE: extra properties could be specified and accessed through `params.route` in proccessRequest callback

 **url** - url for a route (e.g. `http://localhost:3000/customers/:customerid/properties` then your url must be `customers/:customerid/properties`)
 **method** - get/post/put/patch/delete
-**argMap** - an object which contains mapping for arguments which came from URL, Body or Query URL.
-Example: If you have the following URL `POST http://localhost:3000/customers/:customerid/properties?name=[name]` with body `{ "value": "myval" }` then your argMap will be the following:
+**argMap** - an object which contains mapping for arguments which were passed in URL, Body or Query URL.
+Example: If you need to process `POST http://localhost:3000/customers/:customerid/properties?name=[name]` with body `{ "value": "myval" }` then your argMap will be the following:

 ```javascript
 argMap: {